 When the Estates General was called in 1789, Custine was selected to attend as a deputy of the nobility of Metz.
 Two years later Custine was back with the army and promoted to lieutenant general.
-Sent to Alsace, Custine defended Landau and later took Spire, Worms, Mainz, and Francfort-sur-le-Mein.
+Sent to Alsace, Custine defended Landau and later he took Spire, Worms, Mainz, and Francfort-sur-le-Mein.
 On October 30th, 1792, he was named commander-in-chief of the Armies of the Moselle, Rhine, and Vosges.
 Custine was beaten at Bingen in March of 1793 and then in May he was sent to the Army of the North.
 By this time the revolutionary leaders in Paris were questioning his abilities and he was called to Paris in July of 1793 to justify his actions.
-Once back in Paris, he was accused and then condemned to die, being executed by guillotine on August 28th.
+Not long after his return to Paris, the fortress of Mainz fell to the Coalition forces and Custine was blamed for abandoning the city.
+Custine was accused and then condemned to die, being executed by guillotine on August 28th.

 © Nathan D. Jensen